thomasgpadilla/webscraping/README.md

 fdr_item_urls: scrape item URLs matching a type, write URLs to TXT or CSV file

-frus_pdf_urls: scrape item URLs matching a type, proceed to follow each URL to new page and scrape PDF URLs, write PDF URLs to TXT file
+frus_pdf_urls: scrape item page URLs, proceed to follow each URL to new page and scrape PDF URLs, write PDF URLs to TXT file

 contact: tgpadillajr@gmail.com